open-ephys/gui-docs/source/User-Manual/Hardware-requirements.rst

 * **I/O boards** for interfacing with auxiliary analog and digital signals (available from the `Open Ephys Store <https://open-ephys.org/acquisition-system/io-board-pcb>`__)

-* **RHD Headstages and SPI tethers** (headstages with 3D capabilities are available individually from the `Open Ephys Store <https://open-ephys.org/acquisition-system>`__, in monopolar vertical-profile 32ch, monopolar low-profile 32ch and bipolar vertical profile 16ch variants.
+* **RHD Headstages and SPI tethers** (headstages with 3D capabilities are available individually from the `Open Ephys Store <https://open-ephys.org/acquisition-system>`__, in monopolar vertical-profile 32ch, monopolar low-profile 32ch and bipolar vertical profile 16ch variants).
 Low-profile headstages are recommended for reducing torque and bipolar for use with impedance-matched paired electrodes such as EMG arrays.
 Other compatible RHD headstages from `Intan Technologies <https://intantech.com/RHD_headstages.html>`__ work with our acquisition board even if they do not provide 3D orientation.

 * **Electrodes** - there is lots of flexibility here, as long as you have some way to interface between your electrodes and a compatible headstage.
 For tetrodes, we recommend the `ShuttleDrive <https://open-ephys.org/drive-implant>`__.